afpineda/CSVUtils/README.md

 - `TCSVRecord.Read(const from: TStreamReader)`: read a CSV record from the given stream.
 Return value is *false* at end of stream, *true* otherwise.
 - `TCSVRecord.UseRFC4180`: force RFC 4180 syntax rules.
 A shortcut to other "global" properties.
 - `TCSVRecord.Write(const to: TStreamWriter)`: write the current record as CSV-formatted text to the given stream.
+- `TCSVRecord.FieldToString(const source: Variant)`: used to cast any variant type to string.
+  `TCSVRecord.FormatSettings` drives the conversion of  `TDateTime` and `Extendended` to string.
+  [`VarToStr`](https://www.freepascal.org/docs-html/rtl/variants/vartostr.html) is used for other types.
+  Derive a new class and override this method to provide your own conversion.
+Since this method is public, you may use it for other purposes.

 ### Global properties